Shim-Sutcliffe Architects: Practice

-Shim-Sutcliffe Architects was founded in 1994 by University of Toronto professor Brigitte Shim and her partner Howard Sutcliffe.
-The founders have been collaborating since the early 1980s.
-The studio's portfolio encompasses built work at all scales including the design and construction of buildings as well as furniture, lighting and landscapes.
-Shim-Sutcliffe works with public, private, and non-profit clients across Canada with projects in Hawaii and Russia.
+Shim-Sutcliffe Architects was founded in 1994 by Brigitte Shim and Howard Sutcliffe.
+Partners in work and in life, Shim and Sutcliffe have been collaborating since the early 1980s, and formed Shim-Sutcliffe Architects to pursue their shared interest and passion for the interrelation of architecture, landscape, interior design, and industrial design.

 Brigitte Shim

 Brigitte Shim (born 1958, Kingston, Jamaica) emigrated to Canada in 1965.
 She received a degree in environmental studies in 1981 and architecture in 1983 from the University of Waterloo, Ontario.
 Shim apprenticed with architect Arthur Erickson in Vancouver in 1981 and worked with Baird/Sampson Architects in Toronto from 1983-1987.
 Shim has been a professor at the John H. Daniels Faculty of Architecture, Landscape and Design at the University of Toronto since 1988, where she teaches architectural design studios and courses in the history and theory of landscape architecture.
-In 1997, her work in the Second Year architecture design studio was recognized by the American Institute of Architects Education Honors.
-Shim has also taught at the Yale School of Architecture as Eero Saarinen Visiting Professor in 2014, 2010 and 2005 and as an invited visiting professor at the École Polytechnique Fédérale de Lausanne, Harvard Graduate School of Design, the University of Auckland’s School of Architecture and Planning, as well as others.
-She has served on several international and national design juries including the 2007 Aga Khan Architecture Award Master Jury as well as architecture and design committees including the board of Build Toronto, the National Capital Commission's architectural advisory board, and the Waterfront Toronto Design Review Panel.
-She is also on the advisory council of BEAT (Building Equity in Architecture Toronto), which supports greater diversity and inclusion in the profession.
-In 2022, the Association of Chinese Canadian Entrepreneurs recognized Brigitte Shim with the ACCE Lifetime Achievement Award, which over the years has recognized many of the nation’s influential political, business, and community leaders.

 Howard Sutcliffe

 Howard Sutcliffe (born 1958, Yorkshire, England) emigrated to Canada in 1964.
-He met Brigitte while studying at the University of Waterloo where he also earned degrees in environmental studies (1981) and architecture (1983).
-After graduating, he worked successively in the studios of Paul Merrick of Vancouver and for Ronald Thom, Barton Myers, and Kuwabara Payne McKenna Blumberg (KPMB) Architects of Toronto.
-He played a key role on several award-winning competition teams for both Barton Myers and KPMB including Kitchener City Hall (KPMB).
+He studied at the University of Waterloo, where he also earned degrees in environmental studies (1981) and architecture (1983).
+After graduating, he worked successively in the studios of Paul Merrick in Vancouver and for Ronald Thom, Barton Myers, and Kuwabara Payne McKenna Blumberg (KPMB) Architects in Toronto.
 He was the first recipient of the Ronald J. Thom Award given for early design achievement by the Canada Council for the Arts.